Bijele Strijele: 1961-1967

 At the beginning of 1964, the band performed on "dance tea parties" in prestigious hotel Palace in Zagreb.
-During the year, Rubčić moved to the band Mladi, and Bijele Strijele held several concerts in Vienna, Austria, played as the backing band on Karlo Metikoš's Yugoslav tour and played as the backing band on 4M EP Dolazi dan (The Day Is Coming).
+During the year, Rubčić left the band.
+Bijele Strijele continued without him, holding several concerts in Vienna, Austria, playing as the backing band on Karlo Metikoš's Yugoslav tour and playing as the backing band on 4M EP Dolazi dan (The Day Is Coming).
 In 1964, they were proclaimed the second best Yugoslav band (behind Crveni Koralji) by the Yugsoslav music magazine Ritam.
 In 1964, the band released their last record, the EP Voli me (Love Me Do).
 The EP featured covers of The Beatles songs: a cover of "Love Me Do" entitled "Voli me", a cover of "From Me to You" entitled "Zbog nje" ("Because of Her"), a cover of "Please Please Me" entitled "Oprosti što sam opet tu" ("Forgive Me for Being Here Again") and a cover of "I Want to Hold Your Hand" entitled "Ljubav nas čeka" ("Love is Waiting for Us").
 At the end of the year, Banfić and Škrinjarić left Bijele Strijele and were replaced by former Bezimeni members Janko Mlinarić "Truli" and Radovan "Braco" Krajnović respectively, and the band was also joined by guitarist Slaven Rački.
 However, with the rising popularity of Yugoslav bands which performed rhythm and blues, Bijele Strijele failed to maintain their popularity and ended their activity in the spring of 1966.

 Post breakup

 After Bijele Strijele split up, Mario Šrkinjarić moved to the band Jutarnje Zvijezde (Morning Stars).
 He continued his musical career in France, where, in 1968, he died in a car accident at the age of 33.
-Drezga died in 1969 at the age of 36.
-Vladimir Rubčić, who had moved to Mladi in 1964 and later started a successful career as a lawyer, died on 19 August 2011.
+In 1969, Drezga–who had joined Mladi in 1962–died in an accident in Germany at the age of 36.
+Vladimir Rubčić started a successful career as a lawyer.
+He died on 19 August 2011.

 In 1994, all songs recorded by the band were released on the compilation album Izvorne snimke (1962.-1964.)
 (Original Recordings (1962-1964)) by Croatia Records.